SUCCESS IS

 Points Earned

-Program applicants complete the HESI A2 Admission Assessment Exam (A2).
+Program applicants must complete the TEAS Exam .
 Exam results must be within the application period (Jan-May) of the application year.
-Composite score content areas include Math, Reading, and Anatomy & Physiology.
+Composite score content areas include Math, Reading, Science, and English & Language Usage.

 Overall Exam Score